 The Centre has expanded to include a growing collection of ethnic minority artefacts, a small library, and the TAEC Cafe space for special events.
 In July 2014, TAEC opened the TAEC Boutique, a stand-alone shop featuring the finest hand-crafted items from ethnic minority artisans in Laos.
 In its first five years, TAEC welcomed over 55,000 Lao and international visitors, and has rapidly emerged as a regional leader in cultural heritage management and community development.

-Today, the Centre is engaged in a broad range of museum and community engagement activities, reflecting its commitment to supporting living ethnic minority communities to preserve and promote their cultural heritage while looking towards the future.
+Today, the Centre is engaged in a broad range of community engagement activities, reflecting our commitment to supporting living ethnic minority communities to preserve and promote their cultural heritage while looking towards the future.
 Explore our website to learn more about our work:

 - Developing engaging and professional permanent and temporary Exhibitions;

 - Fostering learning and awareness through Education and Community Outreach;

 - Documenting masterpieces of material culture in our Collection;

 - Supporting sustainable income-generation opportunities through our Advocacy and Livelihoods programmes; and

 - Conducting and facilitating Research in and with ethnic communities.

 To become a centre for learning and exchange on the ethnology and artisanal heritage of Laos that promotes appreciation for the cultures and skills of Laos’ peoples, stimulates investment and preservation of their crafts, and supports their sustainable livelihood development.